CometaFront/Cometa/README.md

 }
 ```

 That's almost 10 billion requests.
-Most certaily your service is dead by now.
+Most certainly your service is dead by now.

 In order to prevent this, **Cometa** offers an authentication option and we strongly recommend you use it.
 In order to authenticate a request you must compute a `SHA-1 hmac` signature and include it in your request URL.